nicoverbruggen/NickelTypeFix/README.md

 5. The reader-font fix publishes a new `KepubBookReader` only after its real constructor completes, tracks it through its destructor, and only consumes a pending chapter repair on the same reader view.
 A missing lifetime hook disables that repair rather than calling an unverified object.

-6. Justification patches validate the complete target range and instruction alignment before writing, keep the containing page executable so another Nickel thread cannot fault in unrelated code on that page, replace each instruction with one atomic store, verify the bytes, restore the original segment permissions, and roll back every site touched if a later step fails.
+6. The in-memory patches (justification and letter-spacing) validate the complete target range and instruction alignment before writing, keep the containing page executable so another Nickel thread cannot fault in unrelated code on that page, replace each instruction with one atomic store, verify the bytes, restore the original segment permissions, and roll back every site touched if a later step fails.
 If a rollback itself cannot be verified, NickelTypeFix logs the failure and invokes the firmware's normal reboot command before the failsafe can be disarmed (with the kernel reboot syscall as a fallback), so the next start is stock.

 ## Build